See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Yes.
 Many of the same services during the academic year are also provided during the summer.
 The Towers Desk does not operate as a 24 hour desk, however, regular mail and desk services are provided.
 Custodial and maintenance services are unchanged during the summer term.

-Yes.
-You could contact your Hall Director to see about a room change.
-You can contact the Residence Life Office at 651-2274 for more information on contacting your Hall Director.
+Yes, but only within the summer housing residence hall.
+You should contact the Summer Hall Director to discuss a room change.
+You can contact the Residence Life Office at 573-651-2274 for more information on contacting the Summer Hall Director.

 Yes.
 Students can select from two different meal plans during the summer.
 Chartwells provides dining services throughout the summer.
 Summer dining will be at either the University Center during the beginning of the summer and then at Towers Café once the camp and conference season is underway.

 To help new students who are relocating to Southeast Missouri State University from great distances and who already meet the University residency requirement, or will meet the requirement by the end of the first semester of attendance at Southeast, we offer a one semester transitional housing program.
 Students who meet the University residency requirement prior to their enrollment at Southeast and are only in need of housing for one semester can request participation in our transitional semester housing program.
 Through this program, a student can contract for a room and meal plan for one semester.
 At the end of the semester the student can choose to leave the residence hall without being responsible for paying any buyout or cancellation charges or remain on campus.
 Note: This program is for new students who request this program prior to their arrival at Southeast.
 Students who request cancellation of their housing or meal contract once the semester begins, and have not made prior arrangements to participate in the transitional program, will be responsible for any cancellation or buyout charges if their cancellation is approved.